drazvan91/barcodescanner-sdk-cordova/docs/telerik.md

 The full functionality of the Scandit Phonegap plugin is available under Telerik when creating a Cordova hybrid app.
 However testing the picker using the simulator or the companion app is not possible.

-Including the Scandit plugin into your project
+Including the Scandit Barcode Scanner SDK plugin into your project
 ----------------------------------------------------

 * Browser-based IDE: Open the "Properties" tab of your project (in the "Code" page), go to "Plugins" and chose "Import".
 Select the zip file downloaded from scandit.com